vserova/book/pages/ch_style.md

                     // that the first parameter is an int and
                     // the second is a pointer.

-Avoid using <span class="nctnt ncbi-var">bool</span> as a type for function arguments.
+Avoid using `bool` as a type for function arguments.
 For example, this might be hard to understand:

     // Just looking at this call, you can’t tell what
     // the third parameter means: